 3. Slice and Let Set

-Trim ends, then cut roll crosswise into twelve 1 1/2-inch-thick rounds with a serrated knife.
+Using a serrated knife, trim ends and then cut roll crosswise into twelve 1 1/2-inch-thick rounds.
 Arrange, cut-sides up, in prepared dish; cover with plastic wrap.
 Refrigerate at least 8 hours, or overnight.

 4. Bake and Glaze

 Preheat oven to 350 degrees.
 Remove rolls from refrigerator and place in a warm spot until almost doubled in size, about 1 1/2 hours.
 Remove plastic and bake until browned on top and a thermometer inserted registers about 210 degrees, 30 to 35 minutes.
 Let cool in dish on a wire rack, 10 minutes.
 Meanwhile, whisk together 4 ounces room-temperature cream cheese, 1/2 cup confectioners' sugar, 2 to 3 tablespoons milk, 1/2 teaspoon vanilla, and a pinch of salt.
 Spread rolls with glaze; let cool 15 to 20 minutes more before serving.

 Pro Tip: The hardest part of making these cinnamon rolls might be waiting at least 15-20 minutes after they come out of the oven.
 We recommend you do this because letting them cool and rest produces cinnamon buns with the fluffiest texture.